 Although there are several roles involved in a matrix management structure, here are the most prominent ones.

 Individual contributors working in a matrix-based organization are called matrix employees.
-As mentioned, matrix employees and their skillsets are leveraged by different departments to execute various projects.
+A group of matrix employees is known as a matrix team.
+As mentioned, matrix employees and their skill sets are leveraged by different departments to execute various projects.
 Therefore, they must report to their functional manager and the respective line managers.
-It is also expected that they upgrade their skillset from time to time and remain relevant to the current role so that they can easily get deployed in different projects.
+It is also expected that they upgrade their skills from time to time and remain relevant to their current role so that they can easily get deployed in different projects.

-Functional managers (another term used for project managers) are responsible for a particular function or a project.
+In a formal matrix organization structure, functional managers (another term used for project managers) are responsible for a particular function or project.
 During the project’s life cycle, they will require different types of resources to complete their delivery responsibilities.
 Accordingly, they reach out to the respective resource managers to onboard or release practitioners from time to time.
 Once resources are allocated to a functional unit, it is the responsibility of the functional manager to oversee their day-to-day activities.
 The resources have a dotted reporting line to the functional manager while deployed in that project.

 Every resource has a hardline reporting to a line manager or departmental manager within the matrix organization.
-These managers are responsible for carrying out activities such as performance appraisals, making salary corrections, building training and development plans, etc. However, they are not responsible for the everyday activities of their direct reports (DRs), but take performance feedback from the concerned functional managers to make any important decision.
-They are also referred to as people managers, and the reporting line between a manager and DR does not change that frequently.
+These managers are responsible for carrying out activities such as performance appraisals, making salary corrections, building training and development plans, etc. However, they are not responsible for the daily activities of their direct reports (DRs) but take performance feedback from the concerned functional managers to make critical decisions.
+They are also referred to as people managers, and the reporting line between a manager and a DR does not change that frequently.
 An employee within a matrix organization can also play the dual role of functional manager and line manager.

 Matrix management helps organizations thrive in the current dynamic and agile workplace.
 It also allows them to leverage the existing workforce potential to the maximum.